-DNA vaccines for hepatitis
+DNA immunotherapies for hepatitis

 |Candidate||Vaccine Type||Disease Type||Target Antigens||Collaborator|

-|Synthetic multi-antigen DNA vaccine||Hepatitis C virus genotypes 1a and 1b||NS3/4A, NS4B, NS5A||VGX International Inc.|
+|HCV||Synthetic multi-antigen DNA immunotherapy||Hepatitis C virus genotypes 1a and 1b||NS3/4A, NS4B, NS5A||GeneOne Life Sciences, Inc.|